-Recent graduates, people on sabbatical leave from private research companies, named researchers on grants, those being paid to give a/ series of lecture(s) and sponsored researchers do not qualify as Academic Visitors and should find an alternative immigration route.
+Recent graduates who are not yet employed or who have only recently taken up an academic or research role, people on sabbatical leave from private research companies, named researchers on grants, those being paid to give a/ series of lecture(s) and sponsored researchers do not qualify as Academic Visitors and should find an alternative immigration route.

 Who can come to the University as an Academic Visitor?

 Only those employed by academic or higher education institutions overseas in teaching or research roles are eligible to apply to come to the UK under the Academic Visitor sub-category of the Standard Visitor visa route.
 Research staff should therefore be eligible under this route but research students would not.

 Visitors would fall under the Academic Visitor sub-category of the Standard Visitor visa route if they are:

 carry out private research whilst being on leave from their overseas academic institution (e.g. research for a book, for example)

 share knowledge or experience or to hold informal discussions with UK counterparts (but not conducting research on University hosted projects)

 take part in a conference or seminar that is not a commercial or non-profit venture

 where the visitor is an eminent senior doctors or dentists, (i.e. those considered to be top of their field of expertise) coming to take part in research, teaching or clinical practice